JakebabyArthur/Financial-ML-assignmeng2-Jake/research report.md

 5. **Plot** risk vs. return to visualize the opportunity sets.

 ### 2. Efficient Frontier
+The curve of portfolios that, for each target return, achieves the lowest possible volatility (or, equivalently, for each risk level, maximizes expected return), obtained by solving a constrained quadratic optimization problem.
 For each target return R\_t on a grid, solve:

 $$